Welcome to the Leasehold section of the South Essex Homes website.

 Why extend my lease?

-The majority of Southend-on-Sea Borough Council Leases were created in the 1980s when the flats were sold via the Right to Buy Scheme.
+The majority of Southend-on-Sea City Council Leases were created in the 1980s when the flats were sold via the Right to Buy Scheme.
 If you look to sell your property, many mortgage companies require leases to be at least 65 years in length.
 Furthermore, by extending your lease you are maintaining your home’s value and helping to ensure a hassle-free sale should you sell your flat.